YvanBetremieux/fastapi-network-coverage/README.md

 ## Prerequisite

 * You must have docker installed on your machine
-* You must hace git account
+* You must have git account

 ## Setting Up application